 Have you ever wanted a simple easy way to capture data from your customers, partners or employees?
-If so then you are going to love Microsoft Forms Pro, the newest member of Microsoft’s Power Platform!
-Microsoft Forms Pro is a simple yet comprehensive survey solution that allows businesses to easily capture and analyze feedback to improve customer, employee, and product experiences.
+If so, then you are going to love Microsoft Customer Voice.
+Customer Voice is a simple yet comprehensive survey solution that allows businesses to easily capture and analyze feedback to improve customer, employee, and product experiences.
 I decided to challenge myself to learn how to use this new project and write about it in a blog.
 This tool can give you some great input and data from your customers which can help you make more informed business decisions and be proactive rather than reactive.
 Anything that gives you more information from your customers is a good thing!
-This post is the first of a projected three-part series.
+This post is the first of a projected two-part series.
 Part one will cover creating a survey.
-Part two will cover creating a quiz.
-And finally, in part three, I will cover sharing your survey or quiz as well as viewing and analyzing the data.
+Part two will cover sharing your survey as well as viewing and analyzing the data.

-Microsoft Forms Pro extends the capabilities of Microsoft Forms in Office 365.
+Customer Voice extends the capabilities of Microsoft Forms in Office 365.
 However, the basic Forms app included with Office has limited a limited toolset.
-Microsoft Forms Pro features additional functions, including advanced branching, theme customization, individual tracking links, data connection with Dynamic 365 workflow automation using Microsoft Flow, Response data is available in real time, but is also available in PowerBI for further analysis.
+Customer Voice features additional functions, including advanced branching, theme customization, individual tracking links, data connection with Dynamic 365 workflow automation using Power Automate, Response data is available in real time, but is also available in PowerBI for further analysis.

-It’s Easy to Create Surveys in Microsoft Forms Pro!
+It’s Easy to Create Surveys with Customer Voice!

-I found Microsoft Forms Pro to be fairly straightforward and easy-to-use.
+I found Customer Voice to be fairly straightforward and easy-to-use.
 Microsoft Forms Pro is a quick and easy way to send surveys to your recipients.
 You can then gather and analyze the responses, using the data to enhance your customer’s journey.
 Once you use this “simple, yet comprehensive” tool, you’ll realize how valuable the data you attain is!
 This blog post will walk you through the steps for creating a simple survey.